thebigtoad/dotvim/README.md

     ~/.vim/bundle/fonts/Meslo/Meslo LG M Regular for Powerline.otf

+To see all the plugins in use (or to add more) look in [setupPlugins.sh](https://github.com/thebigtoad/dotvim/blob/master/setupPlugins.sh).

 ## Useful Vim commands, some of which may be specific to this vimrc

 **Note:** The '|' character in an example indicates cursor position.